flaviovs/vault_client/README.md

 Installation
 ============

-Installing the client app is straighforward.
+Installing the client app is straightforward.
 Here's the steps:

-1. Run `composer install` on the project root to bring in all the dependencies.
+1. Run `composer install` in the project root to bring in all the dependencies.

 2. `cp config.ini.dist config.ini`